- Who can apply for an assignment of copyright and database rights away from the Crown?

 Who can apply for an assignment of copyright and database rights away from the Crown?

 The copyright in material created by civil servants in the course of their duties for government departments, agencies and offices, rests with the Crown.
-Any department which holds Crown copyright material, and believes there is a clear business need for Her Majesty’s Government to divest itself of this intellectual property, may make an application for an assignment.
+Any department which holds Crown copyright material, and believes there is a clear business need for His Majesty’s Government to divest itself of this intellectual property, may make an application for an assignment.